Casually Dressed & Deep in Conversation

-Casually Dressed & Deep in Conversation is the debut studio album by Welsh rock band Funeral for a Friend.
+Casually Dressed & Deep in Conversation is the debut studio album by the Welsh rock band Funeral for a Friend.
 It was released on 13 October 2003 through Atlantic Records and was produced by Colin Richardson with co-production by the band themselves.
 The cover of the album as well as its subsequent singles is based on a small series of paintings by Belgian artist René Magritte titled: "The Lovers".

-Upon its release the album received positive reception from critics and was a commercial success.
-The album was included on NME's album of the year list for 2003, and Rock Sound's 101 Modern Classics list. debuted at number 12 on the UK charts and achieved Gold certifications after a sales of 100,000 a year after its release on 29 October 2004.
+The album received positive reception from critics and was a commercial success.
+It was included on NME's album of the year list for 2003, and Rock Sound's 101 Modern Classics list. debuted at number 12 on the UK charts and achieved Gold certifications after a sales of 100,000 a year after its release on 29 October 2004.

 Background

-The album featured newly recorded versions of "Red is the New Black" and "Juno" (renamed "Juneau") from their "Between Order And Model" EP.
+The album featured newly recorded versions of "Red is the New Black" and "Juno" (renamed "Juneau") from the band's "Between Order And Model" EP.

 It also features remastered versions of "She Drove Me To Daytime Television" and "Escape Artists Never Die" from Four Ways To Scream Your Name (the latter is slightly remixed).

 "Waking Up" was a largely rewritten version of "Summer's Dead and Buried", which was one of the band's earliest songs.
 "Storytelling" had previously been recorded in studio after Between Order And Model came out.
 The band liked this demo, but this version hadn't been released at the time (it can be found on the "Between Order And Model" 10th anniversary edition, as well as the out of print Digital 3CD edition of Your History Is Mine).
 "Moments Forever Faded" was also previously demoed (featured on the 3CD Digital edition of 'Your History Is Mine).

 "Rookie of the Year" was featured on the soundtracks of WWE WrestleMania 21 and Burnout 3: Takedown.
 "Red Is The New Black" was used in the Torchwood episode "They Keep Killing Suzie".